sarcsoham/sarcsoham/README.md

 - 👋 Hi, I’m Soham Sarkar aka sarcsoham
 - 👀 I've been enchanted by the world of coding
 - 🌱 I’m currently learning MATLAB.
-I have some experience in R too.
+I have some experience in R too
 - 💞️ I’m looking to collaborate on anything related to coding, really.
 Looking forward to learn from you all
 - 📫 How to reach me: Probably here
 - ⚡ Passionate about : Working out.
 Yup, an intermediate efficient level gym rat